 Based in London, UK /

-No Longer Home is a magical realist point and click game that follows the personal experiences of Bo and Ao: two recent university graduates, prepare to move out of their flat and face the looming threat of adult life.
+Bo and Ao: two recent university graduates prepare to move out of the flat they lived in together, over the past year.
+Both struggle to find work and meaning in post-education life.
+Disillusioned with their time in the UK and forced out of the country by a government who doesn’t want them there, Ao prepares to move back to Japan, leaving their friends and Bo behind.
+Home seems like a difficult place to hold on to, and deep under their South London flat, something grows… No Longer Home is a semi-auto-biographical point and click game, set in a magical realist world.
 Wander through an intimate flat, and examine the everyday belongings of Bo and Ao.
 Delve into their thoughts and insights, and mould your interpretation of the characters through branching, multiple-choice dialogue.
 Have BBQs, play video games, and stay up late just talking in bed.

 Humble Grove was founded in 2015 by Cel Davison and Hana Lee, after graduating the Illustration course they met in at Camberwell College of Arts (UAL).
-They began to work on 29, recreating the flat they had spent their last year of university in, as a way to document the uncertainty they felt post-graduation.
-In June of 2016, the two debuted an early prototype of 29 at Feral Vector, where Davison gave their first talk about their game i’ve been late, social anxiety, and came out publicly as non-binary.
+They began to work on No Longer Home (formally known as 29): recreating the flat they had spent their last year of university in, as a way to document the uncertainty they felt post-graduation.
+In June of 2016, the two debuted an early prototype of No Longer Home at Feral Vector, where Davison gave their first talk about their game i’ve been late, social anxiety, and came out publicly as non-binary.
 Shortly afterwards Lee publicly came out as genderfluid/non-binary.

-In early 2017, Humble Grove decided to push plans to make 29 into a series titled No Longer Home, with 29 acting as the first chapter.
+In early 2017, Humble Grove decided to push plans to make No Longer Home into a series titled No Longer Home, with Friary Road acting as a prelude.
 Shortly after, Adrienne Lombardo joined the team to work on No Longer Home as lead programmer and Eli Rainsberry as audio lead.
 In November 2017, Humble Grove performed a live improvised soundtrack at Beta Public V, with Eli Rainsberry and Derek Daley (collaborative musician), as an audience member played a prototype of the game.

 In February 2018, Davison joined Feral Vector’s event team known as Feral Sett.
 In July 2018, Humble Grove launched a Kickstarter to help fund No Longer Home.
-29 is set for a 2019 release and is being developed in Unity.
+No Longer Home's first chapter is set to be released in 2020 with two additional chapters to follow.

 Press?
 Request a preview copy here